Productivity is a journey, not a destination.

 You can probably remember hundreds of times when you were postponing a task for hours and days.
 And when you finally got to do that task, 9 times out of 10, you were wondering – it was so easy, why was I putting it off for so long?

 Not many people realize that, but the absence of a solid starting point is a big reason why so many of us procrastinate.
-Seeing humongous to-do lists and not knowing where to start makes us anxious and pushes us into thinking that there is so much to do that there’s no point to start.
+Seeing humongous to-do lists in software for work and not knowing where to start makes us anxious and pushes us into thinking that there is so much to do that there’s no point to start.

 There is something magical about imposing limits on the number of tasks you need to go through.
 Mr. Lee’s method forces us to create a hard finish to the day while achieving peak productivity.